-The Lofoten Islands are the most remote destination you could possibly travel to in Norway.
+The Lofoten Islands are one of the most remote destinations you could possibly travel to in Norway.
 A small archipelago off Norway’s northwest coast, the unique islands dazzle with high, rugged mountains that jut out from the sea, some reaching over 3,500 feet in height.
-Those peaks are perfect for hiking in the summer months — especially when the midnight sun affords endless daylight.
+And as you’d expect, the best Lofoten hiking trails take advantage of that significant elevation gain.

 Rugged islets off the northwest coast of Norway